Why Healing from PTSD Is so Terribly Hard and What You Can Do About It

 These are straightforward examples of already great inner complexity.
 It gets more complicated after having been subjected to long-term abuse, neglect; incidents in childhood that were severe issues over several different periods and different in nature.

-Working towards PTSD Resolution through Negation
+Working towards PTSD Healing and Resolution through Negation

 My point is that there is always a binding factor present within each Post-Traumatic Stress condition and it has to be negated through awareness without feeding it with more energy; this is what prevents you from being continuously stuck in hyper and hypo-activation.